Microsoft Defender for Identity

 A successful response includes a verificationUrl field and a status of verification_initiated.
 Open the URL to complete a test biometric check, then confirm the Sentinel incident was updated as expected.

-externalCustomerId is required for incident correlation.
+• externalCustomerId is required for incident correlation.
 Pass the Sentinel incident ID as externalCustomerId in every B2B onboarding request.
 Incode echoes this value back in the session webhook payload.
-Without it, the webhook receiver has no way to identify which incident to update.
+Without it, the webhook receiver cannot identify which incident to update.

-Users must exist in the Incode directory before verification.
+• Users must exist in the Incode directory before verification.
 If the loginHint (user email) does not match any record in the integration directory, the API returns error 5504: Employee by login factor cannot be found.
-Add the user to the integration directory in the Omni Dashboard before retrying.
+Add the user to the integration directory in Dashboard before retrying.

 Troubleshooting

-The Client ID or Client Secret in Key Vault is wrong or has been rotated.
-Verify credentials manually from Cloud Shell:
+The client ID or client secret in Key Vault is wrong or has been rotated.
+Confirm credentials manually from Cloud Shell:

 curl -s -X POST "{auth_url}/oauth2/token" \